Scale:Tier 1: 1:625 000

 The BGS GeoScour datasets provide a generalised overview of the natural characteristics and properties of catchment and riverine environments for the assessment of river scour in Great Britain.

-River geological susceptibility layers
+River geological susceptibility data

-River morphology layer
+River morphology layer data

 The river morphology data layer contains information on the key morphological characteristics of the catchment at the riverine level.
 These include the flood accommodation space available per river reach, the vertical fall of the river per reach and the sinuosity factor.